dotnet/performance/docs/benchmarking-workflow-corefx.md

   Job-CYVJFZ : .NET Core ?
 (CoreCLR 4.6.27517.0, CoreFX 4.7.19.11901), 64bit RyuJIT
 ```

-**It's very important to validate the reported version numbers** to make sure that you are running the benchmarks using the versions you think that you are using.
+**It's very important to validate the reported version numbers** to make sure that you are running the benchmarks using the versions you think you are using.

 ## Benchmarking new API